-Vote for your Future (2018) is a campaign to encourage FOCA’s members across Ontario to get involved in the Municipal election process.
+Vote for your Future (2018) was a campaign to encourage FOCA’s members across Ontario to get involved in the 2018 Municipal election process.

 What can you do?